Congestion Management Process (CMP) / Transportation Demand Management (TDM)

 Transportation Demand Management

 Transportation Demand Management (TDM) aims to reduce reliance on single-occupancy vehicles (SOV) for commuting by encouraging alternative options such as carpooling, vanpooling, public transit, biking, walking, teleworking, and flexible work weeks.
-The Triangle J Council of Governments serves as the administrator of the Triangle TDM Program that links NC state policy and funding with local and regional service providers.
+Central Pines Regional Council (CPRC) serves as the administrator of the Triangle Transportation Choices program that links North Carolina state policy and funding with local and regional service providers.